 The expected credit loss calculated at the moment of initial recognition of the financial asset, and any subsequent increase of the expected credit loss, regardless of the stage in which the write-down is calculated, are recognized in the profit or loss.
 The Company discloses in the notes financial assets, for which the terms were renegotiated and which would otherwise be overdue or impaired.
-For assets measured at amortized cost using effect that the carrying amount of the asset is recalculated by discounting future cash flows (reassessed) using the interior interest rate of financial asset.
+For assets measured at amortized cost using effective interest rate, the carrying amount of the asset is recalculated by discounting future cash flows (reassessed) using the initial interest rate of a financial asset.
 The adjustment is recognized as a revenue or expense for the period, respectively.

 22.3.22.
-Financial Instruments (continued)
+Financial instruments (continued)